Skip to content

 Source: Growth Orbit

-Instead of looking at it generally, let’s dive deeper into discovering the average close rate across different B2B industries.
+Instead of looking at it generally, let’s discover the average close rate across different B2B industries.

 IndustryAverage close rate